JanekKondzior/dataobjects/README.md

 # dataobjects
 A project for uni.
 A crud application.

+How to run

-Import SQL code into MySql or MariaDb
+1. Import SQL code into MySql or MariaDb

-Put php code into web server nginx or apache "tested with apache"
+2. Put php code into web server nginx or apache "tested with apache"